Samson and Delilah (1949 film): Writing

+DeMille's first story conference with his screenwriters occurred on July 19, 1946.
+On that day DeMille dictated his outline of the biblical story; he read Samson's chapters in the Book of Judges and gave his interpretation of every verse.
+Jesse L. Lasky Jr. and Fredric M. Frank completed the 186-page script on September 7, 1948.
+After reading the screenplay, Hedy Lamarr autographed Lasky's copy: "Jesse, I hope I do justice to your Delilah—Good luck to both of us!"

 Despite the renown of this iconic biblical story depicting their battle against the Philistines, the oppressed people represented by Samson are never once referred to as "Israelites", "Hebrews" or "Jewish" people.
-They are referred to only as Danites, members of the Tribe of Dan.
+They are referred to only as "Danites", inhabitants of the Land of Dan.
 This omission—or avoidance—occurred in the early days of the witch hunt into Communist—often Jewish—influence when Hollywood studio chiefs were very sensitive to the fact that the film industry was generally considered to be run by Jews.

-Jesse L. Lasky Jr. and Fredric M. Frank completed the 186-page script on September 7, 1948.

 Casting

 Samson (Mature) and Delilah (Lamarr) inside Delilah's tent at the Valley of Sorek.

-When he first planned the film in 1934, DeMille chose Paramount contract player Miriam Hopkins as Delilah and his new star Henry Wilcoxon as Samson.
-The following year, he was considering other actors for those roles.
-In July 1935, columnist Louella Parsons reported that the director wanted to borrow James Cagney from Warner Bros. for the role of Samson.
-In November, actresses Dolores del Río, Paulette Goddard, and Joan Crawford were suggested for the part of Delilah, a role Grace Bradley wanted to play and also campaigned for.
-In April 1936, he thought dancer Sally Rand could be "the perfect beautiful brute" as Delilah.
-In October, DeMille signed a new contract with Paramount and said he was making a deal with Charles Bickford for Samson and asked Claudette Colbert to play Delilah.
-By the end of 1936, the film was "indefinitely" shelved.
+In 1946, Henry Wilcoxon asked DeMille to consider a then-unknown Burt Lancaster for the role of Samson.

-Twelve years later, when he restarted his plans for the film, DeMille stated, "For Samson, I want a combination Tarzan, Robin Hood, and Superman."
-As early as December 1947, DeMille informed that he wanted to borrow Victor Mature from 20th Century Fox for the role.
+DeMille stated, "For Samson, I want a combination Tarzan, Robin Hood, and Superman."
+In August 1947, columnist Hedda Hopper suggested James Mason.
+As early as December 1947, DeMille informed that he wanted to borrow Victor Mature from 20th Century-Fox for the role.
 In January 1948, columnist Erskine Johnson reported that Mature was one of DeMille's candidates for the role.
-Burt Lancaster was also considered but he declined due to a bad back.
-Body builder Steve Reeves was another candidate and DeMille lobbied long and hard to get the studio to pick up Reeves, but both DeMille and the studio wanted Reeves to tone down his physique, which Reeves, still young and new to the industry, ultimately refused to do.
+Bodybuilder Steve Reeves made a screen test in New York on January 10.
+DeMille ordered Reeves to lose 15 pounds and rehearse skits with other actors, but Reeves managed to lose only seven pounds and his acting did not convince DeMille.
+After auditioning Reeves twice in early March, DeMille decided that Reeves was an "impossible" choice for the role.
 In June 1948, after an 18-month search initially for an unknown "athletic young man", DeMille chose Mature after admiring his performance in the film Kiss of Death (1947).